-- Dishonesty

-- Fraud
+- Dishonesty - Fraud

-- Deceit

-- Theft

-- Misrepresentation

-- Deliberate violence

-- Base, vile, or deprayed acts that are intended to arouse or gratify the sexual desire of the actor

-- Crimes involving any felony possession or conspiracy to possess, or any misdemeanor or felony transfer, sale, distribution, or conspiracy to transfer, sell, or distribute any controlled substance

-- Felonies involving driving while intoxicated (DWI)

-- Acts constituting abuse or neglect under SBEC rules
+- Deceit - Theft - Misrepresentation - Deliberate violence - Base, vile, or depraved acts that are intended to arouse or gratify the sexual desire of the actor - Crimes involving any felony possession or conspiracy to possess, or any misdemeanor or felony transfer, sale, distribution, or conspiracy to transfer, sell, or distribute any controlled substance - Felonies involving driving while intoxicated (DWI) - Acts constituting abuse or neglect under the Texas Family Code.

-If an educator is arrested or criminally charged, the Superintendent is also required to report the educators' criminal history to the Division of Investigations at TEA.
+If an educator is arrested or criminally charged, the superintendent is also required to report the educator's criminal history to the Division of Investigations at TEA.